Do you know which sites are on the UNESCO list of World Heritage sites in Turkey? We didn’t – until we started creating this page!

 Wow!
 We’re smack bang in Central Anatolia, here, not far from the city of Konya and we’re in the 7th and 8th Century BC.
 Apparently, this is a vast archaeological site across two hills.
 Did we know it was one of the World Heritage sites in Turkey?
 Well, that’ll be a no – and we’d be lying if we said it was on our travel radar, too.
 Konya, however, is definitely on our radar so we’d be silly not to take in Çatalhöyük whilst we’re there.

 2014 – Pergamon and its Multi-Layered Cultural Landscape

-Bergama in Turkish, the setting of the ancient theatre at Pergamon just looks absolutely amazing from tourist posters and we’ve wanted to go here since we first moved to Turkey – you’re getting a picture of how long it takes us to get round to visiting places now, aren’t you?
-But this is another ‘watch this space’ one as we’re hoping to head to Izmir again sometime soon…and Pergamon isn’t too far away from the city.
+Bergama in Turkish, the setting of the ancient theatre at Pergamon just looks absolutely amazing from tourist posters and we’ve wanted to go here since we first moved to Turkey.
+You’re getting a picture of how long it takes us to get round to visiting places now, aren’t you?
+But this is another ‘watch this space’ one as we’re hoping to head to Izmir again sometime soon.
+Pergamon isn’t too far away from the city.

 2014 – Bursa & Cumalıkızık (The Birth of The Ottoman Empire)

-Guess when we went to Bursa… Yeah, those days before our little blog was born.
+Guess when we went to Bursa.
+Yeah, those days before our little blog was born.
 And a word to the wise, don’t do what we did and go in January, unless you’re going skiing on Uludağ that is.
 Wow, it’s cold up there!
-Anyway, we’re not really counting it that we’ve completed this particular site on the World Heritage list because we only stayed in Bursa city centre (which is lovely, by the way) and Cumalıkızık was a complete unknown.
-Hmm, wonder when we can squish in a visit to here…
+Anyway, we’re not really counting it that we’ve completed this particular site on the World Heritage list because we only stayed in Bursa city centre.
+Cumalıkızık was a complete unknown.
+Hmm, wonder when we can squish in a visit to here.

 2015 – Diyarbakır Fortress & Hevsel Gardens Cultural Landscape